 Remember, overcoming self-criticism is a journey, and progress, not perfection, is what counts.
 Be patient with yourself and keep practicing these strategies, and you will eventually be able to break the cycle of self-criticism and embrace a healthier, happier life.

 When it comes to overcoming self-criticism, the importance of positive self-talk and self-compassion cannot be stressed.
 Speaking sweetly and compassionately to oneself as you would a loved one is known as positive self-talk.
 You can opt to put your attention on your strengths and good traits rather than participating in critical self-talk.
 Your self-esteem can be raised and your emotions of guilt and shame can be lessened as a result.

 Similar in idea, self-compassion entails being nice and compassionate to oneself even when you mess up or fail.
 You may accept your shortcomings and extend yourself the same grace you extend to others by forgiving yourself as opposed to punishing yourself severely.
 This type of self-compassion aids in lowering stress, boosting resiliency, and enhancing general mental health.

 The route of breaking the pattern of self-criticism may be difficult but rewarding.
 To succeed, you must switch your attention from self-criticism to self-compassion and encouraging self-talk.
-To do this, you must practise treating yourself with the same compassion and consideration that you would extend to a close friend.
+To do this, you must practice treating yourself with the same compassion and consideration that you would extend to a close friend.

-Finding support from friends and family, engaging in things that make you happy and fulfilled, practising mindfulness, and using positive self-talk are all excellent places to start.
+Finding support from friends and family, engaging in things that make you happy and fulfilled, practicing mindfulness, and using positive self-talk are all excellent places to start.
 It’s also critical to keep in mind that this is a journey, not a finish line.
-As you make mistakes along the way, be nice and patient with yourself and don’t give up.
+As you make mistakes along the way, be nice and patient with yourself, and don’t give up.
 You may overcome self-criticism and have a better, more meaningful life with patience, perseverance, and work.